MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/transition-to-support-team.md

 ﻿---
-title: Transition to support - the support team
+title: Set up a technical support team for your Dynamics 365 implementation projects
 description: This article is covers guidance for how to set up the team that handles technical support for your Dynamics 365 implementation.
 author: taksatoms
 ms.author: tsato